 Simultaneously, the new test method is developed using knowledge of human gait and adapting gradually the results gained in laboratory tests and field tests.
 The works are finalised by optimising the test method on the basis of the evaluation of the comprehensive assessment results.
 In a concluding workshop with the SME UC the outline of a classification scheme for the rigid textile floor coverings into use applications is drawn.

 The new test method enables the industry to develop new textile floor coverings in plank form with less trial and error circles and reduces the probability if complaints from end-customers.
 These products will find a ready market since the plank format has boosted in the last years.

-The project consortium consists of research centres with profound knowledge of floor coverings from German and Belgian production on the one hand a research centre specialised in shoe testing on the other hand.
-The SME UC comprises companies of the textile, resilient and multi-layered floor covering industry, coating industry, mechanical engineering and mechanical components, testing and certification of flooring systems, shoe soles, associations of textile floor covering industry and of multi-layered floorings.
+The project consortium consists of research centres with profound knowledge of floor coverings from German and Belgian production and a research centre specialised in shoe testing.
+The SME Users Committee is composed of companies of the textile, resilient and multi-layered floor covering industry, coating industry, mechanical engineering and mechanical components, testing and certification of flooring systems, shoe soles, associations of textile floor covering industry and of multi-layered floorings.